iainctduncan/learn-scheme-for-max/part_1.rst

   (procedure? post)
   s4m> #t

-  ; the defined? predicate checks if a symbol is a defined variable (defined? foo) s4m> #f
+  ; the defined? predicate checks if a symbol is bound to a variable (defined? foo) s4m> #f